J0r2/DefendersVault/Android Security.md

 *Note: Better in privacy (Block Contacts Searching)*

+*Note: Requires Android 7.0 and above (2016 or newer devices may support it)*

  :package: **Insular** (https://f-droid.org/packages/com.oasisfeng.island.fdroid/)

 *Note: Better in security (Option to prohibit ADB access)*

+*Note: Requires Android 8.1 and above (2017 or newer devices may support it)*

 > [!TIP]
 > More on: https://secure-system.gitlab.io/Insular/faq.html